 the Earth Manifesto.
 This compendium of understandings spells out

-how an epic con has been foisted on the American people that is described in
+how an epic con has been foisted on the American people, which is described in

 detail as the biggest financial fraud in world history.
 This scam is a crony capitalist swindle that

-seriously undermines democratic fairness and betrays people in future
+seriously undermines democratic fairness and betrays the well-being of people

-than $19 trillion since 1981 to finance regressive tax cuts that have disproportionately
+since 1981 to finance regressive tax cuts that have disproportionately gone to

-gone to wealthy people, simultaneously creating socially harmful and risky
+wealthy people, simultaneously creating socially harmful and risky extreme

 Compounding this scam are initiatives that allow giant corporations --

-the tools that help concentrate wealth in the hands of the few -- to socialize
+the organizational tools that help concentrate wealth in the hands of the few

-many costs by externalizing them onto taxpayers and millions of individuals who
+-- to socialize many costs by externalizing them onto taxpayers and millions of

 Another of the most important